strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ### File structure

-You can add as many files as you want to the root of your template repository.
-But it must at least have `template` directory, a `package.json`, and a `template.json` file.
+The root of the template repository can include as many files as necessary but must include at least:

+* a `template` folder,
+* a `package.json` file,
+* and a `template.json` file.

 The `template.json` is used to extend the Strapi application's default `package.json`.
 All properties overwriting the default `package.json` should be included in a root `package` property: